Highland Papua: Formation of Highland Papua Province

-Highland Papua was formally created on 25 July 2022, along with South Papua and Central Papua.
+Highland Papua was formally enacted on 25 July 2022, along with South Papua and Central Papua, and was inaugurated on 12 November.
 Soon after the approval of the bill for the creation of the province on 30 June, Pegunungan Bintang Regency objected to their inclusion in the new province, stating that their access to public services are much closer to Jayapura than to Wamena, and demanded to stay instead within Papua province or to be created as a new province of Okmekmin (its residents had been advocating for a new cultural region of Okmekmin as they consider themselves different from other La Pago tribes).
 But their inclusion was rejected by Tabi customary council of the original Papua province as well as from the South and Highlands.
 Local government officials and some residents of the regency threatened to secede and join Papua New Guinea if their demands were not met.

-On 16 July when the province was waiting to be formalized, Papuan gunmen shot and killed eleven civilians (mostly traders from other islands) and injured two others in the village of Nogolait, Nduga Regency.
+On 16 July when the province was waiting to be formalized, TPNPB gunmen shot and killed eleven civilians (mostly traders from other islands) and injured two others in the village of Nogolait, Nduga Regency.
+On 22 July, the Highland Papua Secretariat Office was established in Wesaput District, Jayawijaya Regency, by the Tim Daerah Otonomi Baru (DOB) Provinsi Papua Pegunungan, an advocacy group for the formation of the Highland Papua autonomous region, to be the center of information for the new province.

-After Law no. 16 of 2022 was inaugurated, the regents in the new province collaborated with the Ministry of Home Affairs through the Kelompok Kerja (Pokja) III Task Force to Guard the New Autonomous Region to establish the location of the governor's office and temporary service, the provisional budget prior to the regional elections, the State Civil Apparatus (ASN), as well as grants from each regencies, the parent province, and the central government.
+After Law no. 16 of 2022 was inaugurated, the regents in the new province collaborated with the Ministry of Home Affairs through the Kelompok Kerja (Pokja) III Task Force to support the New Autonomous Region to establish the location of the governor's office and temporary service, the provisional budget prior to the regional elections, the State Civil Apparatus (ASN), as well as grants from each regencies, the parent province, and the central government.
 Pokja also reviewed the potential location of the future Provincial Government office centre with alternatives offered between Muliama District, Wamena, Megapura, or Hubikiak.
-Meanwhile, the temporary governor's office is located at the Jayawijaya Regency Education Office although there are other recommendations such as the Wamena Mall.
+Meanwhile, the temporary governor's office is located at the Education Office of Jayawijaya Regency although there are other recommendations such as the Wamena Mall.
 The temporary governor's office sign was installed on 6 September 2022 but was vandalised a day later by 9 members of the Jayawijaya Regency Student Association (HMKJ) who were eventually arrested by the police.
+Originally the provincial capital was decided to be in Jayawijaya Regency, specifically near the border of Welesi and Wouma Districts.
+However there was rejection due to the region considered fertile land, in addition no progress was made in constructing the Governor's office during the two years term of acting Governor Kondomo and Wanggai.
+Hence, The elected Governor John Tabo decided to move the capital to Gunung Susu, in Hubikosi District, after the land was granted by Jayawijaya Government.